Hank-Tsou/Computer-Vision-OpenCV-Python/tutorials/Basic_Features/Video/README.md

 In computer vision perspective, video(Digital video) is an electronic representation of moving visual images in the form of encoded digital data.
 Basically, video is created by a series of image frames.
 Each image frame has shape width x height x channel.

 ```
-FPS: frame per second is measure the rate at which frames are displayed is known as the frame rate.
+FPS: "frame per second" is measure the rate at which frames are displayed is known as the frame rate.
 ```

 ## Getting Started with Video using OpenCV Python

 ### Outline:
-1. Get video information
+1. Get video source and information
-2. Read video from file and webcam
+2. Read source video
 3. Display video
 4. Save video